dret/lectures/api-friday-2021/README.md

-# API Products: What it means and why it matters
+# API Fridays 2021

-Slides for presentation at API Friday, April 30, 2021.
+Slides for presentation at 2021 API Fridays.

 ## License